 10 Myths About the Cold

-1. Do You Lose Most of Your Heat from Your Head?
+1. Do You Lose Most of Your Body Heat Through Your Head?

 No, you don’t.
 Thermophysiologist Gordon Giesbrecht of the University of Manitoba says, “Where your body loses heat is closely related to surface area, and the head has only about 9 percent of the body’s surface area.”
 As the temperature decreases, the blood vessels in your extremities constrict.
 Yet only 10% of your body heat is being lost through your head.

 That said: If you are all bundled up, you lose more body heat through the top of an uncovered head, so perhaps you could say “Mom was right” after all.